ronanociosoig/OpenTerminal/README.md

 This project is compiled with garbage collection supported, and ARC disabled.

-Compatible with XCode 4 and 5 DP 6.
+Compatible with XCode 4 and 5.

 ## License